 If you want to add a button and loop closure, you'll need to make a loop.
 I use a half inch bias tape maker that I already had on hand.

-Now you have a finished tote, with padded handles, a button and loop closure, and an inside pocket.
+Here is the finished tote, with padded handles, a button and loop closure, and an inside pocket.
 Enjoy!